IBM-Bluemix-Docs/third-party/tutorial-onboard-vsimage.md

 {:step: data-tutorial-type='step'}

-# Onboarding a sample virtual server image to your private catalog
+# Onboarding a virtual server image to a private catalog
 {: #vsimage-onboard}
 {: toc-content-type="tutorial"}
 {: toc-services="cloud-object-storage, vpc"}
 {: toc-completion-time="45m"}

-This tutorial walks you through how to onboard a sample virtual server image with Terraform to your private catalog.
-By completing this tutorial, you learn how to import the sample virtual server image, configure the deployment and other details, and validate that you can deploy the image to {{site.data.keyword.vpc_full}} (VPC).
+This tutorial walks you through how to onboard a virtual server image with Terraform to a private catalog.
+By completing this tutorial, you learn how to import the virtual server image from a GitHub repository, configure the deployment and other details, and validate that you can deploy the image to a target {{site.data.keyword.vpc_full}} (VPC).
 {: shortdesc}

 The process to sell third-party software is available solely for providers that understand that the onboarding process is still under development.
 With the current release, you can bring your own licenses or offer your third-party software for free.
 If you’re interested in trying it out, contact us at kdmeyer@ibm.com.